mackoj/language-gherkin-i18n/README.md

 ![Capture #5](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)
 -->

+# How it's work

+We have template for the grammar and autocompletion and based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) we generate file for each language.

 # ToDo

-Add support for:
-* Advanced Completion (with autocomplete-plus through it [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API))
-* Language Cucumber need to be done [Cucumber Atom](https://github.com/edda/cucumber-atom)
-* Snippets
 * 100% Test Coverage
+* Advanced Completion (with autocomplete-plus through it [Provider Api](https://github.com/atom-community/autocomplete-plus/wiki/Provider-API)) in an other package
+* Language Cucumber need to be done [Cucumber Atom](https://github.com/edda/cucumber-atom) in an other package
+* Snippets for table and most used keyword(feature, scenario, etc...)
-* Bench other parser like [Cucumber Textmate Bundle](https://github.com/cucumber/cucumber-tmbundle) or the official [Gherkin BNF](https://github.com/cucumber/gherkin/wiki/BNF) and maybe used them
+* Bench other gherkin implementation like [Cucumber Textmate Bundle](https://github.com/cucumber/cucumber-tmbundle) and the official [Gherkin BNF](https://github.com/cucumber/gherkin/wiki/BNF) and maybe used them